CPGNet: Cascade Point-Grid Fusion Network for Real-Time LiDAR Semantic Segmentation: EXPERIMENTAL RESULTS

 For SemanticKITTI, the bird’s-eye view branch accepts a 2D feature map with the shape $(W_{bev}=600, H_{bev}=600)$ and the range $(x_{min}=-50, y_{min}=-50, x_{max}=50, y_{max}=50)$.
 And the range view branch sets the input shape as $(W_{rv}=2048, H_{rv}=64)$.
 The nuScenes adopts the same configuration except $H_{rv}=32$.
 Based on these hyper parameters, we find that $99.99\%$ of the whole points fall in at least one view on SemanticKITTI, as shown in Table \ref{table_in_range}.

 {\bf Training Details.} All experiments are conducted with PyTorch FP32 on NVIDIA RTX 2080Ti GPU.
-The proposed CPGNet is trained from scratch for 30 epochs with the batch size of 16.
-The training process takes around 15 hours on 8 GPUs.
-The optimizer utilizes stochastic gradient descent (SGD) with the initial learning rate of 0.02, which is decayed by 0.1 every 6 epochs.
-Other methods are trained with the official code.
-Besides, we apply data augmentation during training, including random rotation around $z$ axis, random global scale sampled from $[0.95, 1.05]$, random flipping along $x$ and $y$ axis, and random gaussian noise $\mathcal{N}(0, 0.02)$.
+Our CPGNet is trained from scratch for 48 epochs with a batch size of 16, which takes around 24 hours on 8 GPUs.
+The optimizer utilizes stochastic gradient descent (SGD) with a weight decay of 0.001, a momentum of 0.9, and an initial learning rate of 0.02, which is decayed by 0.1 every 10 epochs.
+Besides, the data augmentation strategies include random rotation around $z$ axis, random global scale sampled from $[0.95, 1.05]$, random flipping along $x$ and $y$ axes, random Gaussian noise $\mathcal{N}(0, 0.02)$, and instance CutMix~\cite{xu2021rpvnet}.